verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

              pass transistor is enabled and the signal must propogate to
              the buffer.

-             Only specify a value for multiplexers and/or tristate buffers.
+             .. note:: Only specify a value for multiplexers and/or tristate buffers.

     :opt_param Tdel: